· By Jamal Ayton-Brown

 If you find that you’re often lacking in energy, then it might be because your diet doesn’t include enough high energy foods.
-If you’re not used to incorporating healthy foods that are also high in energy into your diet, then it can be tricky to know where to start.
+If you’re not used to incorporating healthy foods that are also high in energy into your diet, then it can be tricky to know where to start and is certainly a reason for the low energy levels in females that we come across.
 We’ve rounded up some of the best healthy, high-energy foods that will help you to boost your energy without having to make any major lifestyle changes.

 How Can You Use Food to Boost Your Energy?

 Maintaining a healthy diet is one of the most important factors when it comes to boosting your energy.
 The key is to eat well-balanced meals that will keep you fuelled throughout the day, and to avoid high-sugar foods as they can cause a spike in blood sugar which will later cause a sugar crash.
 Make sure you’re incorporating plenty of protein, low glycemix index carbohydrates and healthy fats to ensure that you’re getting everything you need.